Moon symbolism is complex and fascinating. It’s no wonder that this celestial object has inspired so much creativity throughout history.

 In Native American cultures, the moon is often seen as a sacred and powerful object.

-For centuries, the moon has been a symbol in art, literature, and poetry.
+The moon has been a symbol in art, literature, and poetry for centuries.
 It is a popular motif in Gothic literature and artwork.

 The moon is also a common symbol in occult practices such as Wicca and witchcraft.